cjshawMIT/edx-documentation/en_us/shared/students/SFD_mobile.rst

  that the profile page on edx.org shows more information than the profile in the mobile app shows.

- For more information about creating or editing your edX profile, see :ref:`SFD Profile Page`.
+ For more information about creating or editing your edX profile, see :ref:`Adding a Profile<SFD Profile Page>`.

  ==================================================